RQLv1/GeoALBEF/README.md

 ## About
 This repository contains the code and resources of the following paper:

-Multimodal modeling for polymer property prediction
+Multimodal modeling for polymer property prediction and decoupling of structure-property relationships

 ## Overview of the framework
 By integrating the chemical semantic sequence information with the intrinsic and spatial information of polymers, a deep neural network architecture with cross-modal interaction capability was developed.